 - Very tender to the touch

-- Interferes with moving the neck, arm or leg
+- Node limits moving the neck, arm or leg

-- Toothache with swollen node under the jawbone
+- Toothache with a swollen node under the jawbone

 Call Your Doctor During Weekday Office Hours If

 - You have other questions or concerns